eye-division/jennyblyth/_gallery/day-bowman.md

   University, she has exhibited widely with solo exhibitions over 15 years touring in Museums across UK, Germany and China where in 2017 she showed with Contemporary Masters from Britain.
-In 2012 she was commissioned to create giant hoardings across Weymouth to mark the Olympic Sailing.&nbsp; She has paintings in international collections, and works from her studios in London and Dorset.*
+In 2012 she was commissioned to create giant hoardings across Weymouth to mark the Olympic Sailing.
+She has paintings in international collections, and works from her studios in London and Dorset.*

-  ### DAY BOWMAN &nbsp; *'ALCHEMY'*&nbsp;
+  ### DAY BOWMAN *'ALCHEMY'*

   #### 4 January - 8 February 2015